rr0214/AI-Powered-Narrative-Anomaly-Insights-for-Reporting/README.md

 **Goal:** Demonstrate how AI can streamline financial/ESG reporting by automatically generating executive-ready narratives and flagging anomalies from structured data.

-** Demonstrates how LLMs + lightweight stats can save hours of analyst effort, reduce errors, and increase transparency.
+**Why Workiva:** Aligns with Workiva's mission of connected, compliant reporting by showing how LLMs + lightweight stats can save hours of analyst effort, reduce errors, and increase transparency.

 ---